Technosystem-Labs/dartiq-image/README.md

 * `TARGET`: variant to build, either `dartiq` (~5.3GB) or `dartiq_mini` (~2.2GB), defaults to `dartiq`.

-Beware that you can't choose `NIX_PACKAGES` and Nix Script revision arbitrarly, so until you know what you're doing, it's better to refer to the example
+Beware that you can't choose `NIX_PACKAGES` and Nix Script revision arbitrarily, so until you know what you're doing, it's better to refer to the example
 configurations:
 * `artiq6.env`: for stable ARTIQ 6.0 (full-featured)